rmoralesdelgado/Tutorials/Quick and Easy Setup for Git and GitHub.md

 `git add` is used, as explained above, to add objects to the index.
 Once an object is added to the index, it is ready to be committed.
 Everytime an object is modified, it needs to be "re-added" to the index so that it will be ready (again) to be committed, and this process necessary because of how `git` is designed.
 I put emphasis on this since, at the beginning, my conceptualization of the adding-committing process was something like: once the object is added to the index (and therefore tracked), then, after each modification, the only thing remaining to do is to commit it — because it is indexed and it is being kept track of already.
 However, this was wrong.

-`git` is a tool that has a *unique* way of tracking files: it involves using an encrypted (SHA-1) "id" that is based on the content of the file (check John Wiegly's "Git from the bottom up" link above).
+`git` is a tool that has a *unique* way of tracking objects: it involves using an encrypted (SHA-1) "id" that is based on the content of the object (check John Wiegly's "Git from the bottom up" link above; I will explain a bit more this encryption later on).
 This means that, every time you modify an object, its "id" will change.
 And this gives `git` two main advanges (that allowed it to, according to what I read from more experimented Version Control System (VCS) users, to be more efficient in doing its job):
 * `git` does not keep copies of each version of your files: this allows `git` to use far less storage than if it were to keep each modified version you make of the same file; and
 * `git` allows you to design very specific workflows: `git` is highly customizable when it comes to how you do your workflow, and allows you to fine-tune from your branching operations, to your "syncing" (push and pull), to managing "micro" modifications and moving through them back and forth.